 by Alexander Fink and Andreas Hoffmann Since 2009, the role of government in banking has increased substantially in Europe.
 This is, first, a consequence of capital injections or bailouts of private banks (for instance Dexia in Belgium, Royal Bank of Scotland in the UK, Hypo Real Estate and Commerzbank in Germany, Fortis in the Benelux, … Continue reading The Revival of State Banking in Europe

 by Andreas Hoffmann and Mario Rizzo We had a look at the statistics of the blog when we updated the page.
 We learned that ThinkMarkets has published almost 800 blog posts since 2008.
 Some posts have received a lot more attention than others.
 We have selected an all-time TOP 5: TOP 5: Against all odds, … Continue reading Best of ThinkMarkets 2008–2016

-by Andreas Hoffmann Ever since the beginning of the EMU crisis, several politicians, journalists and economists have blamed Germany’s "fiscal austerity" for the prolonged troubles in Europe’s periphery.
+by Andreas Hoffmann Ever since the beginning of the EMU crisis, politicians, journalists and economists have blamed Germany’s "fiscal austerity" for the prolonged troubles in Europe’s periphery.
 If only the Germans spent more on goods and services, so the idea, the people in the periphery countries of Europe could sell more stuff.
-Exports would … Continue reading The Germans Have Learned Nothing
+Exports would help … Continue reading The Germans Have Learned Nothing

 Dear readers, ThinkMarkets was set up in late 2008.
 It needed a facelift.
 We hope you like the new mobile-friendly look.
 You can now follow us on Facebook and Twitter.
 Stay tuned for new posts!